ORG 6499 Cultural Diversity & Individual Differences

 This course will explore group theories and groups as human systems.
 Students will study how large and small groups are utilized in human service organizations.
 The students will also gain an understanding of group dynamics and functionality for the application of research and theory relating to large and small groups and human social systems for the enhancement of service delivery.
 The emphasis is on integrating theory and concepts from the behavioral and social sciences as a basis for understanding group systems theory and human behavior within human services and society.

 HUM 5300 Human Services Delivery Skills & Processes

 This course provides students with a broad overview of the laws and regulations that govern delivery of services in the various human services disciplines.
 Cross-disciplinary regulations, policy development and review in agencies, and methods to impact policy /regulation development and revision at the state and national level are areas of emphasis.
-In addition, a variety of expected, required skills and knowledge for human services professionals will be explored.

 Not-for-Profit Management Specialization

 HUM 5400 Organizational Behavior & Leadership

 This course explores the theories of human organizations, principles of organizational behavior, and principles of leadership, focusing on functions and factors that influence the structure, design, operation, and performance of individuals in complex organizations.
 The emphasis is on integrating theory and concepts from the behavioral and social sciences as a basis for understanding human behavior and leadership within organizations.

 This course is designed to provide students with working knowledge of volunteer use in human service agencies.
 Sources and methods of volunteer recruitment, legal issues in the recruitment and use of volunteers, screening issues, methods of training, and techniques for coaching, securing and maintaining on-going commitment, and effective use of volunteers are areas of focus.